Your weather: Heavy rain to hit during Auckland's morning commute

 A number of fronts are muscling their way over the nation from the Tasman Sea and bringing a week of turbulent conditions for many.

-Already this morning one lane of the Southwestern Motorway southbond was blocked by a crash at 6.15am.
+Already this morning two crashes on the Southwestern Motorway southbond have blocked lanes.

+The first saw the left lane blocked near the Portage Rd overbridge about 6.15am.
+That had since been cleared but the area remained congested.

+The second saw the right southbound lane blocked prior to the Walmsley Rd off-ramp.
+Delays were expected in the area, the NZ Transport Agency warned.

 The first front is now hitting Auckland with MetService tipping between 10mm-20mm to fall on the city during the next hour and a half, potentially throwing the morning commute into chaos.